adoi/node-design-patterns/structural/proxy/README.md

 The Proxy pattern can be used in validating input, verifying if the client is authorized to perform an operation, logging, lazy initialization and so on.

 In our example we make a proxy that will not let files with `.md` extension to be read.

+You can easily see the example working following these steps:
+1. `cd structural/proxy/`
+2. `node index`